bcchagas/flux-lab/README.md

 ### Configuring the Continuous Delivery

-We will create a Flux [Kustomization](https://fluxcd.io/docs/components/kustomize/kustomization/) manifest for podinfo and nginx.
-This configures Flux to build and apply the [kustomize](https://github.com/stefanprodan/podinfo/tree/master/kustomize) directory.
+We will create a Flux [Kustomization](https://fluxcd.io/docs/components/kustomize/kustomization/) manifests for podinfo and nginx.
+This configures Flux to build and apply the [kustomize](.kustomize/) directory.

 **nix**